Requirements for new domestic students can be found here

 Immunization Requirements Prior to Attending OSU

-All incoming international students must submit health forms and provide proof of immunity against measles, mumps, and rubella.
-This information is required by law for students to attend OSU and failure to provide this information will result in a registration hold.
+All incoming international students must submit health forms and provide proof of immunity against a variety of significant infectious diseases.
+This information is required for students to attend OSU and failure to provide this information will result in a registration hold.
 The required forms may be completed online at the Patient Portal.
 [If you are unable to access the online forms, you may also print the International Health History Form (PDF) and submit it by mail or fax.]

 TB Screening Requirements